 - Follow a healthy lifestyle including proper diet, exercise, and weight loss if needed

-Rejection is the most common and important complication that may occur after receiving a transplant.
-Since you were not born with your transplanted kidney, your body will think this new tissue is “foreign” and will try to protect you by “attacking” it.
-Rejection is a normal response from your body after any transplant surgery.
-You must take anti-rejection medicine exactly as prescribed to prevent rejection.
+Rejection is one of the most important complications that may occur after receiving a transplant.
+Since you were not born with your transplanted kidney, your body will think the new kidney is “foreign” and will try to protect you by “attacking” it.
+You must take your anti-rejection medicine exactly as prescribed to prevent rejection.

 Are there different types of rejection?